 Also Read: How do Finches Behave During Mating Season?

 In short, while both siskins and goldfinches are charming, colorful songbirds, they differ in appearance, habitats, feeding habits, and songs.
-Siskins lean toward forested areas with greenish-yellow coloring, while goldfinches prefer open spaces and are easy to spot with their red faces and yellow wings.
+Siskins lean toward forested areas and show greenish-yellow coloring.
+Goldfinches prefer open spaces.
+They are easy to spot with their red faces and yellow wings.
 Observing these differences adds a new level of enjoyment to birdwatching!